Resident Artist Program FAQ

 What are the studios like?

-The Resident Artist studios are clustered in and around a converted historic dairy barn and are located about half a mile down the road (a five-minute walk) from Penland’s main campus.
+The Resident Artist studios are clustered in and around a converted historic dairy barn and are located about half a mile down the road (a five minute walk) from Penland’s main campus.
 All studios have an open floor plan with one or two smaller areas for storage or dedicated use.
 Each studio is unique and each has its own idiosyncratic features in keeping with the age of the building and the fact that it wasn’t originally designed to be artists’ studios.
 Five of the studios are on the ground floor and have concrete floors; two of the studios are only accessible by stairs and have wood floors; each studio has a utility sink and access to a shared restroom.
 The average studio size is about 800 square feet.
-Each artist enjoys 24-hour access to their individual studio.
+Each artist enjoys 24-hour access to their private studio.

 Do I have to pay rent for my studio?
 Do I have to pay utilities?